bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 Time to apply some configuration on our target host.

-We are going to create a role that install a web server package, create a very basic web page with our ships information, and start the web server service.
+We are going to create a role that install a web server package, create a very basic web page with our ship’s information, and start the web server service.

 Role
 ----